 Athletic Training Club

 The Piedmont Athletic Training Club exists to provide students pursuing a career in Athletic Training opportunities to enhance their knowledge of the profession and develop their abilities by participating in professional development, community service, and social activities.
-Members will expand their professional background of the student Athletic Trainer in a way that benefits the Piedmont College Athletic Training Program and the city of Demorest and its surrounding regions, promotes the advancement of Athletic Training, disseminates information regarding the profession as well as the educational program at Piedmont College.
-In addition, the club will recruit future student athletic trainers through community involvement, get involved with other Piedmont clubs and organizations, represent the Piedmont College Athletic Training Education Program at District, State and National conventions, keep alumni informed and connected with the club, the program and the college, and when practicable and permissible, provide healthcare services to the college and community by volunteering at various events (Special Olympics, 5K runs, sporting events and camps, etc).
+Members will expand their professional background of the student Athletic Trainer in a way that benefits the Piedmont University Athletic Training Program and the city of Demorest and its surrounding regions, promotes the advancement of Athletic Training, disseminates information regarding the profession as well as the educational program at Piedmont University.
+In addition, the club will recruit future student athletic trainers through community involvement, get involved with other Piedmont clubs and organizations, represent the Piedmont University Athletic Training Education Program at District, State and National conventions, keep alumni informed and connected with the club, the program and the university, and when practicable and permissible, provide healthcare services to the university and community by volunteering at various events (Special Olympics, 5K runs, sporting events and camps, etc).
 ADVISOR: Jeremy Fouts

 ADVISOR: Stephen Whited